EBSA and School Refusal: A SENCO's Complete Guide

 EBSA can be the primary presenting need in an EHCP request.
 Anxiety severe enough to prevent school attendance constitutes a significant SEMH need under the SEND Code of Practice.
 The EHCP needs assessment process itself requires the LA to seek evidence from the school, the family, an EP, and any other professionals involved.
 The SENCO's role is to prepare a thorough school advice document that covers: the history of the EBSA, the APDR records, the outcomes of each intervention, the learner's voice, and the family's views.

-The evidence file for an EHCP request should include: all APDR records from SEN support, any EP reports or consultation notes, and medical evidence (GP letters, CAMHS reports).
-It should also include attendance data with context, the learner's own account of their experience, and evidence of reasonable adjustments made under the Equality Act.
-A request that lacks contemporaneous APDR documentation is significantly harder to argue.
+The evidence file for an EHCP request should include all APDR records from SEN support.
+It should also include any EP reports or consultation notes, plus medical evidence (GP letters, CAMHS reports).
+Add attendance data with context, the learner's own account of their experience, and evidence of reasonable adjustments made under the Equality Act.
+A request without APDR records written at the time is much harder to argue.

-EHCPs can include EBSA provision: therapy hours, a keyworker, and reintegration.
-They might have alternative arrangements and school environment adjustments.
-Annual EHCP reviews with EBSA must contain attendance data, target progress, and EP views (Carpenter, 2022; Frederickson & Cline, 2009).
+EHCPs can include support for EBSA, such as therapy hours, a keyworker, and reintegration.
+They may also include alternative arrangements and changes to the school environment.
+Annual EHCP reviews for learners with EBSA must include attendance data, progress against targets, and EP views (Carpenter, 2022; Frederickson & Cline, 2009).

 At annual review, attendance targets in EHCPs need careful framing.
 A target of "full attendance" for a learner in entrenched EBSA is not realistic and risks the review becoming adversarial.
 A better frame is: "X sessions per week, with a planned increment schedule reviewed each half-term."
 This is measurable, achievable, and demonstrates that the provision is working.

-A graduated return is not simply a reduced timetable.
-It is a structured programme with named steps, explicit criteria for progression, and built-in flexibility.
-The research on graduated exposure (Kearney & Albano, 2004; Finning et al., 2019) consistently shows that avoidance maintains anxiety: the longer a learner stays away from the feared situation, the more the anxiety consolidates.
-Gradual, supported exposure is more effective than prolonged absence followed by sudden full-time return.
+A graduated return is more than a reduced timetable.
+It is a clear plan with named steps, clear rules for moving on, and room to adjust.
+Research on graduated exposure (Kearney & Albano, 2004; Finning et al., 2019) shows that avoidance maintains anxiety.
+The longer a learner stays away from the feared situation, the more the anxiety becomes fixed, so a gradual return with support works better than a long absence followed by a sudden full-time return.

 The key principles of a graduated return are: start from what the learner can currently manage (even if that is one hour in a quiet room).
 Increase in small steps agreed in advance, ensure each step feels achievable, and never remove a step without explicit agreement with the learner.
 The pace is determined by the learner's distress levels, not by the school's desire to normalise attendance quickly.